iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 To secure your spent addresses during the migration, Firefly will try to find a new bundle that reveals the least amount of additional private key parts compared to previous signs.

-This process will take 10 minutes per spent address and upon completion you will be presented with a risk calculation (very high, high, medium, low, very low).
+This process will take 10 minutes per spent address and, upon completion, you will be presented with a risk calculation (very high, high, medium, low, very low).
 It is recommended that you repeat the process if it returns a bundle with medium risk or higher, particularly for significant sums of IOTA.
 You have the option to select which addresses you want to mine for and again which you want to rerun the process for.

 ## Spent Addresses